 - A restaurant server is overheard humming a popular tune; a ballad of a ship lost in a system several parsecs away, and the enduring love the captain had for his wife.*

-- A well-dressed young woman lets on that she and some friends stumbled onto a warehouse full of Mepaxevir and is willing to show the group where it is.
-But when they arrive, the girl’s “friends” try to rob the adventurers in order to get money for food and medicine.*
+- A well-dressed young woman says that she and some friends stumbled onto a warehouse full of Mepaxevir and is willing to show the group where it is.
+But when they arrive, the girl’s “friends” try to rob the adventurers to get money for food and medicine.*

-- Several cargo ships made runs to the world through a certain system not far away during the Fifth Frontier War; ship captains got used to running cargoes through that system and kept it up even after the war.* (see Rumor X, below)
+- Several cargo ships made runs to the world through a certain system not far away during the Fifth Frontier War; ship captains got used to running cargoes through that system and kept it up even after the war.* (see Rumor X)

 - Although hardy and immune to many anti-viral drugs, the virus isn’t invincible.
-In fact, it was quie manageable until it mutated.
+In fact, it was quite manageable until it mutated.

-- Unlike many anti-viral drugs, Mepaxevir works not by interfering with viral protein synthesis, but the exact opposite: causing a virus to synthesize protein in runaway fashion until it burns itself out.*
+- Unlike many anti-viral drugs, Mepaxevir works not by interfering with viral protein synthesis, but by enhancing it, causing a virus to synthesize protein in runaway fashion until it burns itself out.*

 - The virus is nothing of the sort; it’s a nanotech plague engineered by the planetary government to render the population docile and compliant.
 It only looks like a viral outbreak.

 - Anti-virals are drugs used to treat viral infections.
-Different drugs have different ways of doing so, usually by interfering with viruses’ life stages.
+Different drugs do so in different ways, usually by interfering with viruses’ life stages.

 - Pirates sometimes hide out in a Kuiper Belt until the heat’s off.*

 - There are a few systems along the old smuggling route used during the Fifth Frontier War.
-All of them have extensive Kuiper Belts. (see Rumor X, below)
+All of them have extensive Kuiper Belts. (see Rumor X)